andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 Version 3.2 Update:
 --
-I added a new File "SSE_Event_Stream.json"
+New File "SSE_Event_Stream.json"

-This flow can replace the node from "@yadomi/node-red-contrib-philipshue-events" Contrib if ever occour problems.
-You need to Install the contrib "node-red-contrib-sse-client" first before deploying this flow.
+This flow can replace the node from "@yadomi/node-red-contrib-philipshue-events" First you need to Install the contrib "node-red-contrib-sse-client" before deploying this flow.
 All other Informations are in the Labels of the Flow itself.
+(Double Click)

+If you don’t have any problems with yadomis contrib, there is no need to replace it.
+You can still download this as a backup or try it out.

 Version 3.1 Update: